 A study done by the Center for Economic and Policy Research on 13 states that have increased their minimum wage, suggests that these 13 states have had stronger employment growth than those that have not.
 The study was an updated version of a Goldman Sachs analysis, it included data from April and May and compared average employment during the first five months of 2014 with the last five months of 2013.

-Schmitt, explains that increased minimum wage promotes employment growth, as it could “help businesses fill openings more quickly.”
-And typically large employers of low-wage worker almost always have job vacancies.
+Schmitt explains that increased minimum wage promotes employment growth, as it could “help businesses fill openings more quickly.”
+And typically large employers of low-wage workers almost always have job vacancies.
 He also adds that, “low-wage workers tend to spend nearly all their extra cash, lifting the local economy and creating more jobs”